airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### prepared

-*String* *nullable*.
+*String*.
 Prepared is the date the message was prepared.
 String representation of Date formatted according to the ISO-8601 standard.
 Example:

     "prepared": "2012-05-04T03:30:00"